smitharauco/GeoFacies_DL/README.md

 download_tfrecord(name_dataset = "MPS45", test = True)
 ```
 where:
-'name_dataset' represente the name of the DataSet
+'name_dataset' represent the name of the DataSet

 Please contact us to has any problem to download the dataset.